Hat-making workshop begins May 19

 With assistance from the Beacon Historical Society, Ronson has become a historian of local millinery.
 While Danbury claims to have produced more hats, Ronson believes that may be because its manufacturers kept better records.
 Certainly Beacon was the center of the industry in New York, especially in the 1920s.
 Ronson estimates that, at its peak, the city’s factories were producing 10,000 hats a day.

 “It was all bench work, the beginning of assembly-line industry, with set stations, clocking in and an emphasis on productivity,” she says.

 The last Beacon hat factory closed in 2005.
 Ronson says her goal is to bring some of the hat and shoemaking industry back to Beacon, but without the extensive use of chemicals that ended up in Fishkill Creek.

 The four-session Make-A-Hat workshop is $50, or $25 for students.
-Call 212-423-5870 to reserve a spot.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+Call 212-423-5870 to reserve a spot.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.